Joseph Diggle: Disputatiousness

 During the 1888 elections, Diggle was involved in a spat with Liberal politician A.J.
 Mundella who claimed that the Board was much more efficient over the three years previous to Diggle's chairmanship.
-A firm of accountants were engaged by Mundella in an attempt to prove the point; Diggle and Mundella agreed that they would arbitrate on who was telling the truth but fell out over the detailed questions to be submitted.
+A firm of accountants was engaged by Mundella in an attempt to prove the point; Diggle and Mundella agreed that they would arbitrate on who was telling the truth but fell out over the detailed questions to be submitted.
 Diggle quickly obtained an accountants' opinion substantiating his approach which was published on the morning of the election, in which Diggle maintained his majority.

 Diggle had the pleasure in 1889 of seeing the Clerical Disabilities Act pass into law, which allowed clergyman who resigned their holy orders to stand for Parliament and take their seats.
 In 1891 there was a bad-tempered dispute between Diggle and the Charity Organisation Society over the provision of cheap or free meals to children in elementary schools.
 The School Board under Diggle had amalgamated several different societies to form the London Schools Dinner Association; the Charity Organisation Society investigated five unidentified schools and reported the Association's assistance was almost nonexistent.
-Diggle hit back and questioned the charity Organisation Society's founding principles.
+Diggle hit back and questioned the Charity Organisation Society's founding principles.
 Diggle was condemned in a Leader column of The Times (7 April 1891) for his "methods of controversy".

-Conflict with the Board of education
+Conflict with the Board of Education

-This denunciation did not seem to affect Diggle's popularity for he was re-elected along with his administration, in the election of November 1891.
+This denunciation did not seem to affect Diggle's popularity, for he was re-elected along with his administration in the election of November 1891.
 In 1893 he publicly confronted Arthur Dyke Acland, President of the Board of Education in William Ewart Gladstone's government, who had supported parents in Pimlico who were petitioning the Board to build a new school; on this occasion The Times was with Diggle in regarding the Minister's attack as partisan.
 In his annual report that October, Diggle attacked the Board of Education for costly interference with the School Board's work, singling out Circular No. 391 which prescribed onerous standards for structural and sanitary conditions in schools.